Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Introduction

-We therefore ask: \textit{How can we quantitatively measure an LLM's efficiency across different model sizes and architectures?
-Is there a single metric that accurately reflects efficiency, is simple to test, and remains stable during evaluation?} To fill this vacancy, we introduce \textbf{information capacity}, which evaluates an LLM's efficiency based on text compression performance relative to computational complexity.
+In this paper, we introduce \textbf{information capacity}, which evaluates an LLM's \textit{efficiency} based on text compression performance relative to its computational complexity.
 Larger models can predict the next token more accurately, leading to greater compression gains but at higher computational costs.
-Consequently, a series of models with varying sizes exhibits consistent information capacity, which is verified by empirical measurements on mainstream open-source models as shown in Figure \ref{fig:ic_mixed}.
+Consequently, a series of models with varying sizes exhibits consistent information capacity, as shown in Figure~\ref{fig:ic_mixed}.

 Information capacity can be used to compare inference efficiency across model series and predict model performance within a series.
-It also facilitates dynamic routing of different-sized models for efficient handling of tasks with varying difficulties, which is especially relevant to the device-edge-cloud infrastructure detailed in the \textbf{AI Flow} framework \citep{aiflow,aiflow_perspectives}.
-With the rapid evolution of edge intelligence, we believe that this hierarchical network will replace the mainstream cloud-centric computing scheme in the near future \citep{luo2025edgegeneralintelligencemultiplelarge,qu2025mobileedgeintelligencelarge}.

-Compared to existing metrics on LLM efficiency \citep{xiao2024densinglawllms,abnar2025parametersvsflopsscaling}, a key difference of information capacity is that it considers the influence of tokenizer efficiency.
+Compared to existing metrics such as capability density~\citep{xiao2024densinglawllms}, a key difference of information capacity is that it considers the influence of \textit{tokenizer efficiency}.
 An effective tokenizer can represent a given text with fewer tokens, thus reducing both the input and output token counts.
-This reduction not only lowers computational costs and inference delay but also facilitates long-context memory and in-depth reasoning.
-Tokenizer efficiency exhibits growing significance in light of the exploding input length and the widespread usage of test-time scaling, but is often neglected in LLM evaluations.
-We assess the information capacity of 49 models across 5 heterogeneous datasets and find consistent evidence regarding the influences of tokenizer efficiency, pretraining data, and the mixture-of-experts (MoE) architecture.
-We also conduct ablation studies on the impacts of post-training and test sample length, respectively.
+This reduction not only lowers computational costs and inference delay but also facilitates long-context memory and in-depth reasoning~\citep{levy-etal-2024-task}.
+In light of the exploding input length and the widespread usage of test-time scaling~\citep{snell2024scalingllmtesttimecompute}, tokenizer efficiency exhibits growing significance but is often neglected in LLM evaluations.